HiImRook/accessible-pos-chain/README.md

 # Valid Blockchain

-Live `valid-blockchain` branch of the Accessible PoS Chain.
+Live `valid-blockchain` branch of the Accessible TPI Chain.

-A sovereign proof-of-stake blockchain written from scratch in Rust.
+A sovereign **TPI (Three-Party Integrity)** blockchain written from scratch in Rust.
 No frameworks, pallets, or inherited consensus primitives.

-Designed as a reaction to the "heavy" blockchain consensus and PC requirements.
+Designed as a reaction to unnecessarily heavy blockchain consensus and PC requirements.

 The `main` branch holds the forkable protocol base.

 ---

-> ⚠️ **Network Identity Notice — v0.6.7**
+> ⚠️ **Network Identity Notice — v0.7.0**
 >
-> Validator identity is carried in the direct peer handshake as a transitional bootstrap mechanism.
-Validator IDs are visible to directly connected peers.
-Public or adversarial validator testnets are not recommended until v0.7.0 network identity hardening lands.
-Forks should keep validator testnets private until then.
+> Validator identity is no longer carried in the peer handshake as of this release.
+Peer connections are identity-free at the transport layer.
+Bootstrap remains a private ceremony between trusted partners.
+TLS and validator IP hashing are planned for v0.7.1.
 See [NETWORKING.md](https://github.com/HiImRook/accessible-pos-chain/blob/main/NETWORKING.md) for full details.
-Contact me directly for questions or guidance regarding this matter.

 ---